undertheseanlp/underthesea/README.md

 🌊 **A Vietnamese NLP toolkit.** Underthesea is a suite of open source Python modules data sets and tutorials supporting research and development in Vietnamese Natural Language Processing.
 We provides extremely easy API to quickly download and apply pretrained models to your text, such as word segmentation, part-of-speech tagging (PoS), named entity recognition (NER), text classification and dependency parsing.

-🌊 **A Pytorch NLP library.** Underthesea is backed by one of most popular deep learning libraries, [Pytorch](https://pytorch.org/), make it easy to train your own models and experiment with new approcaches using Underthesea modules and classes.
+🌊 **A Pytorch NLP library.** Underthesea is backed by one of most popular deep learning libraries, [Pytorch](https://pytorch.org/), make it easy to train your deep learning models and experiment with new approaches using Underthesea modules and classes.

 🌊 **An open-source software.** Underthesea is published under the [GNU GPL v3](https://github.com/undertheseanlp/underthesea/blob/master/LICENSE) license.
 Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.